Editors Sound Off: Our Best Towns

 James Island, a ten-minute drive from Folly Beach and downtown Charleston, has homes for $265,000 (citywide median: $225,000).
 The city’s largest employers are the military base and the Medical University of South Carolina (median household income: $50,873).

 11. La Crosse, Wisconsin

 Total Votes: 35,394

 La Crosse (pop.
 51,647) is small-town friendly—everyone says hello—but punches above its weight in adventure.
 “The potential is overwhelming at times,” says Jacob Sciammas, who teaches recreation management at the University of Wisconsin–La Crosse.
 “There’s no need to ever drive, really.”

-There are dozens of in-town multisport trails in Hixon Forest and Myrick Park, where five new miles are in the works, including a two-mile downhill mountain-bike pump track.
+There are dozens of in-town multisport trails in Hixon Forest and Myrick Park, where five new miles are in the works, including a two-mile mountain-bike downhill and larger pump track.
 Plus, there are storage facilities that opened this summer.

 Sciammas, a cyclist and skier, says you can connect trails for hours of running, hiking, fat or mountain biking, snowshoeing, or skiing.
 Link Oak or Vista Trail to the wooded singletrack of the Human Powered Trails in Hixon Forest, Myrick Park, and Medary Quarry.
 Families can bike the 32-mile packed limestone Elroy-Sparta, which connects to several other routes in the area.

 There’s no lack of water in La Crosse, either.
 “Paddling the endless sloughs of the Mississippi or the La Crosse and Black Rivers is a must,” Sciammas says.
 Don’t miss the Fourth of July Riverfest, where you can sample local brats and—of course—cheese curds.